65th (2nd Yorkshire North Riding) Regiment of Foot

 Union City, TN 3826, 800-238-6785

-- for many 1860s items common to the British and Civil War Armies (including British army shirts sold to the rebs).
+- for many 1860s items common to the British and Civil War Armies.

 N.J.
 Sekela, Historic Clothier, P.O.Box 28, Butler, New Jersey 07405, ph 973-283-0800 - Authentic ACW uniforms and gear.

 Naval & Military Press, on-line military bookshop with a huge selection, including Regimental histories, Army Lists (of British Officers) and drill books.
-Now includes Hart's Army Lists for 1840 and 1860, and "Regulations for the Dress of General Staff and Regimental Officers of the Army, 1857"
+Includes Hart's Army Lists for 1840 and 1860, and "Regulations for the Dress of General Staff and Regimental Officers of the Army, 1857"

 The Sutlers Stores - 7-11 Poole Road & 39-41 West Hill Road, The Triangle, Bournemouth, BH2 5PW, UK, ph +44-1202-268 176, or 0870-757-2363 (UK only) - mainly American Civil War, but large catalogue includes multi period equipment.
 Military tailor can produce any clothing to order.